The 7 players Chelsea signed along with N’Golo Kante – & how they fared

 After his return, the centre-back added an FA Cup, a Premier League and a Europa League to his already impressive trophy haul before moving on to Arsenal in 2019.

-The youngster was signed from Ipswich Town in 2016 and can now be found plying his trade with MK Dons, permanently moving away from the Bridge in the 2021 January transfer window.
+The youngster was signed from Ipswich Town in 2016 and can now be found plying his trade with Cheltenham Town, having spent a year on the periphery at MK Dons after moving away from the Bridge in January 2021.

 Bulka joined Chelsea at the age of 16 and signed his first professional deal with the club a couple of months later.
 In his three years at the club, the closest he came to a first-team appearance was three call-ups to the bench.